-29 1.
-Introduction
+1. Introduction

-Making inference about the parameters of a mathematical model based on observed measurements 30 of the real system is one of the most important problems in modern science and engineering.
-The 31 Bayesian approach provides a fundamental means to do this in the context of probability logic 32 [Malakoff, 1999, Richard, 1961, Jaynes and Bretthorst, 2003], where the parameters are viewed as 33 uncertain variables and the inference results are cast in terms of their probability distribution after 34 incorporating information from the observed data.
-In engineering dynamics, for example, vibration 35 data from a structure is collected from sensors and used for identifying the modal properties (e.q.36 natural frequencies, damping ratios, mode shapes) and structural model properties (e.q. stiffness, 37 mass) [Hudson, 1977, Ewins, 2000].
-This has been formulated in a Bayesian context [Beck and 38 Katafygiotis, 1998, Beck, 2010, which resolved a number of philosophically challenging issues of the 39 inverse problem, such has the treatment of multiple sets of parameters giving the same model fit to 40 the data, an issue known as identifiability.
-41
+Making inference about the parameters of a mathematical model based on observed measurements of the real system is one of the most important problems in modern science and engineering.
+The Bayesian approach provides a fundamental means to do this in the context of probability logic [1-3], where the parameters are viewed as uncertain variables and the inference results are cast in terms of their probability distribution after incorporating information from the observed data.
+In engineering dynamics, for example, vibration data from a structure is collected from sensors and used for identifying the modal properties (e.g. natural frequencies, damping ratios, mode shapes) and structural model properties (e.g. stiffness, mass) [4,5].
+This has been formulated in a Bayesian context [6,7], which resolved a number of philosophically challenging issues of the inverse problem, such as the treatment of multiple sets of parameters giving the same model fit to the data, an issue known as identifiability.

-Let $\Theta \in \mathbb{R}^n$ be a set of parameters of a model \mathcal{M} , based on which a probabilistic prediction of the data \mathcal{D} can be formulated through the likelihood function $P(\mathcal{D}|\boldsymbol{\theta}, \mathcal{M})$.
-Clearly, the probability distribution of Θ depends on the available information.
-Based only on knowledge in the context of \mathcal{M} , the distribution is described by the prior distribution $P(\boldsymbol{\theta}|\mathcal{M})$.
-When data about the system is available, it can be used to update the distribution.
-Using Bayes' Theorem, the posterior distribution that incorporates the data information in the context of \mathcal{M} is given by
+Let $\theta \in \mathbb{R}^n$ be a set of parameters of a model \mathcal{M} , based on which a probabilistic prediction of the data \mathcal{D} can be formulated through the likelihood function $P(\mathcal{D}|\theta, \mathcal{M})$.
+Clearly, the probability distribution of θ depends on the available information.
+Based only on knowledge in the context of \mathcal{M} , this is described by the prior distribution $P(\theta|\mathcal{M})$.
+When data about the system is available, it can be used to update this distribution.
+Using Bayes' Theorem, the posterior distribution that incorporates the data information in the context of \mathcal{M} is given by is a normalizing constant.
+Future predictions of a response quantity of interest, say $r(\theta)$, can be updated by incorporating data information, through the posterior expectation [8]: